Atrejooo/nixos_config/README.md

 Once you are booted into the image, and have a terminal with internet connection, follow these installation steps instead:
 - make a new host in `hosts/` by duplicating, renaming and edeting an existing host
   - `thinkpad0` for `install.sh` and `pc0` for `Disko`
-- in the ISO use `nixos-gnereate-config --show-hardware-config` to edit your hosts `hosts/<hostname>/hardware.nix` module to contain the required kernel modules (`boot.initrd.availableKernelModules`)
+- in the ISO use `nixos-generate-config --show-hardware-config` to edit your hosts `hosts/<hostname>/hardware.nix` module to contain the required kernel modules (`boot.initrd.availableKernelModules`)
 - remember to add settings for Graphics driver and CPU manufacturers (e.g. `hardware.nvidia` and `hardware.cpu.intel.updateMicrocode`)
 - you can also ask an LLM what you need to change in `hosts/<hostname>/hardware.nix` for your specific machine